apache/incubator-pegasus/README.md

 The How-to Manual is at: http://pegasus.apache.org/docs/build/compile-by-docker/

-## ci-env

-This is a Docker image for running Pegasus testing.

 ## thirdparties-src

 This image is to eliminate extra downloading of third-party sources of Pegasus.